mrf2/knowledge-base/cybersecurity/tools.md

  - Logging wireless activity
 It operates **passively**, so it doesn't send packets - making it great for stealthy wireless reconnaissance.

+## Metasploit
+Metasploit is an open-source penetration testing framework that helps security professionals find and exploit vulnerabilities in computer systems.
+It includes a database of know vulnerabilities and tools and scripts for exploiting them.

 ## Nikto
 **Nikto** is a web server vulnerability scanner.
 It checks for:
  - Outdated software versions